 Under Chapter 7, the discharge of unsecured debt does not mean that you have to lose the possessions that mean the most to you.
 Rather, filing for this kind of bankruptcy puts an immediate stop to foreclosure, wage garnishments, and the repossession of cars and other property purchased on credit.
 The most immediate effect of declaring bankruptcy is that you will no longer have the pressure of creditors bombarding you with collection letters and hounding you with phone calls.

 Even if you do not qualify for Chapter 7 bankruptcy, our attorneys can inform you of other options of which you may be able to take advantage.
-Contact Great Lakes Bankruptcy Center, PLLC today for more information.
+Contact Great Lakes Bankruptcy Center, PLLC today for a no-cost, no-obligation consultation.